wh0th3h3llam1/PdfDing/README.md

 <hr>

 PdfDing is a PDF manager and viewer that you can host yourself.
 It offers a seamless user experience on multiple devices.
 It's designed be to be minimal, fast, and easy to set up using Docker.
+As all data stays on your server you have full control over your data and privacy.

-PdfDing was created because I was searching for a selfhostable browser based PDF viewer that I can seamlessly use on my desktop and my mobiles.
-However, the existing solution were either too heavy and feature rich or did not match my use case.
-Thus, I am developing PDfDing as a simple webapp with a clear focus on a single thing: viewing and managing PDFs.
-This is also why you won't find any fancy AI or OCR in this project.
+With its simple, intuitive and adjustable UI, PdfDing makes it easy for users to keep track of their PDFs and access them whenever they need to.
+With a dark mode and colored themes users can style the app to their liking.
+As PdfDing offers SSO support via OIDC it can be easily integrated into existing setups.

 The name is a combination of PDF and *ding*.
 Ding is the German word for thing.
 Thus, PdfDing is a thing for your PDFs.
 The name and the design of PdfDing are inspired by [linkding](https://github.com/sissbruecker/linkding).